mafrego/docs-oshwapp/README.md

 ### Clone repository

-- Clone the two git repositories of our application(oshwapp) in two separate directories: e.g. client for Vue.js and server for Express.js
+- Clone the two git repositories of our application(oshwapp) in two separate directories: client-oshwapp and server-oshwapp
 - Clone the repo with SSH or using HTTPS:
 `$ git clone <repo>`